-Scarlett Johansson Stands Behind Pamela Anderson’s “Powerful” Makeup-Free Look
+Scarlett Johansson Says Pamela Anderson’s Makeup-Free Look Sends “Powerful Message”

-While it shouldn’t come as a surprise seeing a woman bare her face in public, it was perhaps unexpected from the “Baywatch” star, whose looks have long been sexualized for male consumption.
+While it shouldn’t come as a surprise seeing a woman bare her clear face in public, it was perhaps unexpected from the “Baywatch” star whose looks have long been sexualised for male consumption.
 She was largely praised for the beauty decision, which was named “an act of courage and rebellion” by fellow actor Jamie Lee Curtis.
-And Anderson’s move has further served as inspiration for “Black Widow” star Johansson.
+And Anderson’s move has further served as inspiration for “Black Widow” star, Johansson.

-Johansson has opened up about her own skin concerns as a teenager and in her 20s when she struggled with acne-prone skin.
+Johansson has opened up about her own skin concerns as a teenager and in her twenties when she struggled with acne-prone skin.
 It often affected her confidence, particularly growing up in the public eye.
-In particular, she recalls a time when she was filming “The Island” when she was around 20 years old and talk turned to her skin.
+In particular, she recalls a time when she was filming “The Island” when she was around 20-years-old and talk turned to her skin.
 “The conversation on set [was] about lighting and hiding your bad skin,” she says.
 “The conversation between the director and the makeup artist and the cinematographer and the lighting person.
 I remember it was so, so mortifying.”

-While millions of people around the world experience breakouts, we have grown up in a society that harbors shame and embarrassment when someone’s skin isn’t perfectly clear.
-It is experiences like this that make Anderson embracing her makeup-free look all the more inspiring.
+While thousands of women suffer from skin issues like Johansson, we have grown up in a society that makes us feel ashamed or embarrassed when our skin isn’t perfectly clear.
+It is experiences like this that perhaps really do make Anderson embracing her makeup free look all the more inspiring.